-“Professionals are needed who have wrestled with and succeeded in integrating faith and psychology,” said Sheryl Gudeman, one of WorldVenture’s International Ministry Directors over Europe.
+“Professionals are needed who have wrestled with and succeeded in integrating faith and psychology,” shared one of WorldVenture’s International Ministry Directors.
 “There is a great deal of work to be done in our region, but our ministry must be balanced between knowing theories and diagnosis and knowing the Source of all healing.”

 Part of WorldVenture’s approach to transforming communities through the gospel involves the holistic care of people—emotionally, spiritually, and physically.
 Caring for nationals involves breaking down the stigma of mental health disorders within churches, while also discerning the effects of mental disorders, not just assuming spiritual shortfalls.

 “We are to be the body of Christ, and we are to serve ‘the least of these,’ to serve those who are oppressed, to serve those that fall between the cracks.
 And in many situations the person who is mentally ill falls between the cracks for a number of reasons.”

 “There is a great need for trained mental health care professionals on the field, but understanding language and culture is absolutely critical,” according to a worker who has counseled Spanish nationals for more than 15 years.

 Because of the Rwandan genocide in 1994—when almost 1 million people were killed in the span of a few months—Eric said many Rwandans are open and receptive to the idea of mental health care as a need.
 But there is still a cultural lack of trust: going to a counselor can be seen as a sign of weakness.